 Figure 1.
-Agarose gel electrophoresis reveals the PCR products of: (A) Lane M: 100 bp DNA Ladder.
+Agarose gel electrophoresis reveals the PCR products of : (A) Lane M: 100 bp DNA Ladder.
 Lanes 1-8: PCR Products of 180 bp stx1 gene.
 (B) Lane M: 100 bp DNA Ladder.
 Lanes 3,4,5,7 and 8: PCR Products of 255 bp stx2 gene.
 (C) Lane M: 100 bp DNA Ladder.
 Lanes (2 and 4) PCR Products of 565 bp hly gene.
 (D) Lane M: 100 bp DNA Ladder.
-Lanes (1,2,3,4 and 6) PCR Products of 839 bp cnf 2 gene.(E) Lane M: 100 bp DNA Ladder.
-Lanes (1-4) PCR Products of 410 bp Sfa/foc gene.(F) Lane M: 100 bp DNA Ladder.
-Lanes (1,3,4 and 7) PCR Products of 750 bp afaI gene.(G) Lane M: 100 bp DNA Ladder.
-Lanes (1,2 and 5) PCR Products of 328 bp papC gene.(H) Lane M: 100 bp DNA Ladder.
+Lanes (1,2,3,4 and 6) PCR Products of 839 bp cnf 2 gene.
+(E) Lane M: 100 bp DNA Ladder.
+Lanes (1-4) PCR Products of 410 bp Sfa/foc gene.
+(F) Lane M: 100 bp DNA Ladder.
+Lanes (1,3,4 and 7) PCR Products of 750 bp afaI gene.
+(G) Lane M: 100 bp DNA Ladder.
+Lanes (1,2 and 5) PCR Products of 328 bp papC gene.
+(H) Lane M: 100 bp DNA Ladder.
 Lanes (1-7) PCR Products of 672 bp afaC gene.
+All samples were run with control negative

-The economy of many developing countries is dependent on the production of livestock animals, which also continues to make important contributions to the local food supply.
-In recent years, farm animals were increasingly raised and spread particularly in southern Iraq.
-As a result, several livestock diseases arised.
-Diarrhea, caused by E. coli, in calves is one of these diseases, which often appears as outbreak and still one of the most common causes of death in newly borne calves (20, 21, 22, 23).
-Additionally, the findings of the current study are similar to previous data that found E. coli was the most common bacteria isolated from fecal samples of diarrheic and healthy calves (24).
-Besides, the presence of pathogenic E. coli strains in diarrheic animals is of greater importance because of the high possibility of zoonotic transmission following widespread environmental contamination with these organisms (25,26,27).
+The economy of many developing countries is dependent on the production of livestock animals, which continues to make important contributions to the local food supply.
+In recent years, animals have been increasingly raised on farms and have spread, particularly in southern Iraq.
+As a result, several livestock diseases have occurred.
+Diarrhea in calves, caused by E. coli, is one of these diseases, which often occurs as an outbreak and is still one of the most common causes of death in newly born calves (20,21,22,23).
+Additionally, the findings of the current study are similar to those found in the previous data, which has found that E. coli is the most common bacteria isolated from the fecal samples of diarrheic and healthy calves (24).
+Besides, the presence of pathogenic E. coli strains in diarrheic animals is of greater significance because of the high possibility of zoonotic transmission following widespread environmental contamination with these organisms (25,26,27).

-In the current study, two diagnostic tools were required: API 20 E system and PCR.
-On the bases of the API 20 E system, the prevalence of E. coli infection in examined calves was 27.3%, distributed as 34.7% in calves with diarrhea and 20% in non-diarrheagenic calves.
-On the other hand, the PCR technique was used to confirm the E. coli infection, using eight virulence genes, which included stx1, stx2, hlyA, cnf, sfa/foc, afaI, papC and afaC.
-The prevalence of E. coli infection in examined calves were 82.9 (88.5% in calves with diarrhea and 73.3% in non-diarrheagenic calves).
-Moreover in the current study, 7 E. coli isolates that were isolated from diarrheic and non-diarrheic samples they have no virulence factors.
-The possible explanation for this finding is the fact that maybe these strains were non-pathogenic E. coli and the animals have diarrhea caused by some other infectious agent (28).
+In the current study, two diagnostic tools were required API- 20E system and PCR.
+On the basis of the API -20E system, the prevalence of E. coli infection in the examined calves was 27.3%, distributed as 34.7% in calves with diarrhea and 20% in non-diarrheagenic calves.
+According to the Table 2 there was no significant difference (p > 0.05) between diarrheagenic and non-diarrheagenic calves based on the API-20E system results.
+On the other hand, the PCR technique was also used to confirm the E. coli infection using eight virulence genes, which included stx1, stx2, hlyA, cnf, sfa/foc, afaI, papC, and afaC.
+The prevalence of E. coli infection in the examined calves was 82.9% (88.5% in calves with diarrhea and 73.3% in non-diarrheagenic calves).
+With regard to the PCR results there was a significant difference (p < 0.05) between diarrheagenic and non-diarrheagenic calves.
+The explanation of this result is attributed to the fact that the PCR test is more current and specific to detect the pathogenic E. coli from clinical and random samples.
+Moreover, in the current study, seven E. coli isolates that were isolated from diarrheic and non-diarrheic samples have no virulence factors.
+The possible explanation for this finding is the fact that maybe these strains are non-pathogenic E. coli and the animals had diarrhea due to some other infectious agents (28).